casey/intermodal/README.md

 output is disabled if Intermodal detects that it is not printing to a TTY.

-To disable colored output, set the `NO_COLOR` environment variable to any valu or pass `--use-color never` on the command line.
+To disable colored output, set the `NO_COLOR` environment variable to any value or pass `--use-color never` on the command line.

 To force colored output, pass `--use-color always` on the command line.